WSU-kduncan/s24cicd-aschlotterbeck/README-CD.md

 * Container restart script
   - Justification & description of what it does:
     * My `restart.sh` script will give the docker commmand `docker stop baseballCaps` to stop the the running baseBall caps container image.
-    * Then the docker command `docker remove baseballCaps` to remove the container image from the list of available container images.
-The old `aschlotterbeck/ceg3120:latest` container image will need to be removed before we can pull a new, fresh container image.
+    * Then the docker command `docker remove baseballCaps` to remove the container image from the list of available container images so the `baseballCap` container image name can be reused.
     * The next docker command is `docker pull aschlotterbeck/ceg3120:latest`.
 This will pull a new container image, specifically the `aschlotterbeck/ceg3120:latest` container image from my DockerHub repository.
     * The last command `docker run -d -p 80:80 --name baseballCaps --restart always aschlotterbeck/ceg3120:latest` will run the new container image `aschlotterbeck/ceg3120:latest`, but by the newly assigned image name `baseballCaps`.
 This container will run in detached mode, which means it will run as a background process.
 Port 80 of the host machine will be mapped to port 80 of the container.
 The container will always restart automatically if it stops.
   - Where it should be on instance: